collective/plonetheme.pollination/README.rst

 Help
 ====

 Obviously there is more work to be done.
 If you want to help, pull requests accepted!
 Some ideas:

 * Add a diazo rule to import Plone editing styles
-* Configure styles to use portal_css
+* Configure styles to use portal_css tools
-* Add quick installer support
 * Improve styles

 Contribute